 You can perform a manual or automated cleanup of certain virtual machines to free up space on your Mac.
-The cleanup shrinks and defragments the virtual machine.
+The cleanup compacts and defragments the virtual machine.

 About this task